minnhealth-public/finle.web/README.md

 ## Run the Webserver

 ### PyCharm

 Start up the local web server via the PyCharm configuration by clicking the "run" button next to your run configuration.
 Follow the prompts to view the web page.

 ### Local Environment

 From your local activated virtual environment, navigate to the `webapp` directory and run:
+`python manage.py collectstatic`
 `python manage.py runserver 127.0.0.1:8000`

 Note that you will need a PostgreSQL instance running with the standard 5432 port open for the Django server to run properly.

 ## Access the Webserver

 After the webserver has been launched as described above, you can access the frontend and backend endpoints:

 ### Django Backend

 The django based API backend is available here: http://127.0.0.1:8000/

 The django based admin pages are available here: http://127.0.0.1:8000/admin and logging in